bigashman/roadshow/07-jboss.md

 from a GitHub/GitLab repository into a Docker image, we can also use the web console to do the same thing -- it's not all command line and green screen where we're going!
-Since for this lab you have your own GitLab repository let's use it with OpenShift's JBoss EAP S2I image.
+Since for this lab you have your own GitLab repository let's use it with OpenShift's WildFly S2I image.

 In the OpenShift web console, find your `mlbparks` project, and then click the *"Add to Project"* button.
-You will see a number of runtimes that you can choose from, but you will want to select the one titled `jboss-eap64-openshift:1.3`.
-As you might guess, this is going to use an S2I builder image that contains JBoss EAP 6.4.
+You will see a number of runtimes that you can choose from, but you will want to select the one titled `wildfly:latest`.
+As you might guess, this is going to use an S2I builder image that contains latest WildFly (currently version 10.0).

 ![Runtimes](images/runtimes.png)